 What types of car loans are available?

 Car loans typically fall into two main categories: secured and unsecured.
-With a secured car loan, the vehicle you purchase is used as security to guarantee the loan (if the loan is not repaid, the lender may sell the vehicle to get its money back).
-With the other main option – an unsecured car loan – the vehicle you buy would not be used to guarantee the loan.
-Unsecured car loans are often simply advertised by providers as ‘personal loans’.
+With a secured car loan, the vehicle you purchase is used as security to guarantee the loan (if the loan is not repaid, the lender may sell the vehicle to get their money back).
+Some lenders may also let you take out a personal loan for a different purpose and secure it against your car.

-Whatever the category, taking out a car loan comes with pros and cons (we’ll cover these below) but depending on your situation it’s an option that could enable you to get the car without needing to lay down the cash upfront.
+Whatever the category, taking out a car loan comes with pros and cons (we’ll cover these below), but depending on your situation it’s an option that could enable you to get the car without needing to lay down the cash upfront.

 Are there borrowing limits for car loans?

-Depending on your choice of car, the type of loan and your financial circumstances, you may not be able to borrow the total worth of your vehicle.
+Depending on your choice of car, the type of loan and your financial circumstances, you may not be able to borrow the total value of your vehicle.
 Some providers set a minimum and maximum amount of money you’ll be able to borrow when applying for one of their car loans.

 The table below displays a snapshot of car loan products on Canstar’s database with links to provider’s websites, sorted by Star Rating (highest to lowest) then by comparison rate (lowest to highest).
 These results are based on a loan amount of $25,000, for new cars in NSW for five years.